- Success rates

 We feel that a more meaningful way to present success rates is by using “clinical pregnancy” or “live birth per embryo transferred”, or even “implantation rate”, which is the number of embryos that implant as a proportion of embryos that are transferred.
 At Jessop Fertility we are passionate about treating you safely, which means doing our best to provide you with a single, healthy pregnancy.
 We can do this best by transferring your embryos One At A Time, if it is appropriate - in 2016 over a third of our patients chose to have a single embryo transferred.

 We are proud to present our latest clinical pregnancy results below.
-These results take account of all our patients who had IVF/ICSI from March to December 2016, including those who are older, who have a poor chance of pregnancy or who have had many unsuccessful attempts at IVF.
+These results take account of all our patients who had IVF/ICSI from January to the end of June 2017.
 Also – we don’t just perform IVF at Jessop Fertility.
 Many of our patients have intrauterine insemination as a first course of treatment.
 Not suitable for all patients, this is safer and cheaper than IVF, and many of our patients will become pregnant using IUI rather than proceeding straight to IVF.

 Implantation rate per embryo transferred = 31.6%.
 This means that approximately 1 in every 3 embryos that we transfer does implant into the lining of the womb.